MooersLab/writing-progress-2024-25/README.md

 1. Edit the sheet tabs to change the project names.
 This will break the formula in the correspoinding column of the min_day and word_day sheets.
 Edit the formulas as needed.
 2. Edit the column names in sheets `min_day` and `word_day` to refer to the changed project name.
+3. [Optional] The goals can be reset to align with your objectives.

 ## Adding an eleventh project